fraineralex/blog/README.md

 ## 💡 Improvements
 - **Table of Contents Section:** Introduce a dedicated section on the reading page to display the table of contents.

-- **Performance Boost:** Enhance overall performance, aiming to surpass the current 59% rating.
+- **Performance Boost:** Enhance overall performance, aiming to surpass the current 66% rating in the home page.

 - **Expand Content Categories:** Add more sections such as podcasts, books, and tools that I use.